MANAGEMENT DISCUSSION ANALYSIS

-The Company focuses on enhancing organizational performance by focusing on quickgrievance resolution mechanisms and maintaining cordial relations with employees andworkmen across all levels.
-The relation amongst its employees remained harmonious and theyear under review remained free from any labor unrest.
+The Company focuses on enhancing organisational performance by focusing on quickgrievance resolution mechanisms and maintaining cordial relations with employees andworkmen across all levels.
+The relation amongst its employees remained harmonious and theyear under review remained free from any labour unrest.

-During the year under review there has not been any material change in humanresources industrial relations and number of people employed.
+During the year under review there has not been any material changes in humanresources industrial relations and number of people employed.

-Statements in this report describing the Companys objectives expectations orpredictions may be forward looking within the meaning of applicable securities laws andregulations.
-Actual results may differ materially from those expressed in the statement.Important factors that could influence the Companys operations include: global anddomestic demand and supply conditions affecting selling prices new capacity additionsavailability of critical materials and their cost changes in government policies and taxlaws economic development of the country and other factors which are material to thebusiness operations of the Company.
+Statements in this report describing the Company's objectives expectations orpredictions may be forward looking within the meaning of applicable securities laws andregulations.
+Actual results may differ materially from those expressed in the statement.Important factors that could influence the Company's operations include: global anddomestic demand and supply conditions affecting selling prices new capacity additionsavailability of critical materials and their cost changes in government policies and taxlaws economic development of the country potential impact of the ongoing COVID-19pandemic and related public health issues on economy of country our business thebusinesses of our customers vendors and partners and other factors which are material tothe business operations of the Company.

-Your Directors would also like to place on record their sincere appreciation for thecommitment dedication and hard work put in by every member of the Company and recognizetheir contribution towards Companys achievements.
+Your Directors would also like to place on record their sincere appreciation for thecommitment dedication and hard work put in by every member of the Company and recognizetheir contribution towards Company's achievements.
 Your Directors express their gratitudeto the shareholders of the Company for reposing their confidence and trust in the